UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - You can add new activities at any time, specifying the exact amount and appropriate units.

-- **Modifying Activities:**

-  - Not allowed during quests.

-  - Allowed after quests conclude without retroactive effects.
+- Modifying Activities is not allowed during quests.
+It is allowed after quests conclude without retroactive effects.

 - Quest duration and difficulty cannot be altered once initiated.

 ## 7. Final Notes

-- The system motivates by rewarding consistency and introducing risks.
+- The system motivates by rewarding consistency and introducing risks of loosing the confidence you have built up over time.
+And who wants to loosethat?
+You certainly don't.

 - Balance quest difficulty and number with your real-life capacities to avoid overcommitment.

+- Add recreative activities for rest and refreshment and take quests in those areas if you feel like you've pushed your limits too far.

 - View setbacks as learning opportunities.

 - Sharing progress with others can provide additional motivation and accountability.
+But you don't have to.

+---

+"*A journey of a thousand miles begins with a single step*"